 If you want the “outlines” to be collapsed by default, make sure your filter doesn’t match any child cases.
 You can do this with the parent search axis (parent:0 doesn’t match subcases), or refining the filter using Special > No Parent Case

-If you prefer not to see “outlines” at all, you can switch from “Outline View” to “Flat View” using the control on the upper right of the case list.
+If you prefer not to see “outlines” at all, you can switch from “Outline View” to “Flat View” using the control on the upper left of the case list.

 Adding Subcases in the Case View